Ciudad Obregon, Sonora: 12 Essential Stops for Travelers

 Especially the colorful walls around town will make you fall in love because they have served as canvases for artists to draw beautiful birds.

-And this is thanks to the fact that a few years ago, the movement “Alas en mi pueblo” (Wings in my town) dedicated to the birds of the state began on the locals’ initiative.
+This is because a few years ago, the movement “Alas en mi pueblo” (Wings in my town) dedicated to the birds of the state began on the locals’ initiative.

 You can visit the Parish of Our Lady Guadalupe, the Plaza de Armas, and the Casa de Adobe to learn more about their culture.

 Undoubtedly, you can’t miss walking through its beautiful streets.
-You will find cafes and restaurants ideal for having a drink or a delicious meal.
+Cafes and restaurants are ideal for having a drink or a delicious meal.

 11. Museum of Yaqui Culture